hystb/ft_IRC/readme.md

 Please ensure you have the following dependencies installed on your system:

-`- ℹ️ jq if you want to run the bot`
+`- ℹ️ jq in shell if you want to run the bot`

 ### 🔧 Installation